brainstorming for personal statements

 • previous versions of your resume

-• awards and commendations; performance evaluations.
+• transcripts, letters of reference; awards and commendations; performance evaluations

 Next, use the following list of prompts to help generate more ideas: